panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 user instanceof User; // => true
 ```

-The class syntax is way easier to work if you're familiar with classic inheritance mechanism of Java or Swift languages.
+The class syntax is way easier to work if you're familiar with the classic inheritance mechanism of Java or Swift languages.

-Anyways, even if you use classes syntax in JavaScript, I recommend you to have a good grasp of protypal inheritance.
+Anyways, even if you use class syntax in JavaScript, I recommend you to have a good grasp of prototypal inheritance.

 ## 8. Conclusion

-JavaScript classes allow you do intialize instances with constructors, define fields and methods.
+JavaScript classes allow you to initialize instances with constructors, define fields and methods.

 The fields and methods can be defined on the class instance, or even on the class itself using `static` keyword.

-Inheritance is achieved using `extends` keyword: you can easily create a child class from a parent. `super` keyword used in the child let's you communicate with the parent class.
+Inheritance is achieved using `extends` keyword: you can easily create a child class from a parent. `super` keyword used in the child lets you communicate with the parent class.

 If you want to take advantage of encapsulation, you can make private the fields and methods to hide the internal implementation details of your classes.
-In such case you must prefix you field or method name with a special character `#`.
+In such a case, you must prefix your field or method name with a special character `#`.

 The following features are still a part of [Class field proposal](https://github.com/tc39/proposal-class-fields):